 Victory in the Battle of the River Plate, the first major naval engagement of the Second World War, was a great boost to British morale during the ‘Phoney War’.

 When war broke out in September 1939, the German pocket battleship Graf Spee, commanded by Hans Langsdorff, was patrolling in the Atlantic.
-She represented a grave threat to Allied shipping, sinking six merchant ships between September and December.
+She represented a grave threat to Allied shipping, sinking eight merchant ships between September and December.

 Seven Allied ‘hunting groups', totalling 23 major warships, were sent to look for her.
 After sinking three more ships, Langsdorff made for the busy shipping lanes off the River Plate in South America.
 Commodore Henry Harwood of Hunting Group G correctly guessed Langsdorff’s intentions, and on 13 December he closed in with the heavy cruiser HMS Exeter and light cruisers HMS Ajax and HMS Achilles.